jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Since v0.10.9

 Services of type ExternalName uses DNS lookup to define the target server IP list.
 Declare `--disable-external-name` to disable a DNS based target IP list, refusing services of type ExternalName.

 ---

+## disable-ingress-class-api

+* `--disable-ingress-class-api`

+Since v0.16

+Configures controller to not list or watch IngressClass API, useful on deployments that cannot allow controller to have cluster permission.
+If configured, the only way to configure ingress resources is using `kubernetes.io/ingress.class` annotation.

+---